antonioortegajr/Mural-Wayfind-doc/README.md

 ## Needs

-* Upload new Local Art Data
+* Upload new Local Art Data from mobile
-* Update Local Art Data
+* Update Local Art Data from mobile
-* Find Local Art in Eugene
+* Find Local Art in Eugene on mobile

 ## Would like

 * AR aspect
 * Share your selfies
+* get lat and long from address